bujojo16/obfuskey/Documentation/obfuskey.md

 ## 3. Offsets calculation

 The core of this obfuscation is the offsets calculation algorithm.
-The offsets are calculated based on the characters in the password used to protect the seedphrase using a recursive algorithm making the output a progression and not a function.
-This leads to the advantage that having one or more characters not only doesn't much compromise the safety of the obfuscation but also doesn't give away the offset for the matching word in the seedphrase, as you will see here below.
+The offsets are calculated directly from the password(s) you are setting.
+Each password is a word, therefore a set of characters which all have a position (an index) in the Unicode table.
+Using an arithmetic progression using a variable input (and not a linear function), we use each characer in your password(s) to calculate an offset for the word in the matching position (there is a rollover/overflow in case we have a password longer than the seedphrase which makes it even stronger).
+Because we are using a recursion and not a linear function, the outcome of each offset calculation is directly linked to all of the previous offsets calculated.
+The main advantage here is that having partial knowledge of the content of the password(s) doesn't compromise the safety of the obfuscation but also doesn't give away the offset for the matching word in the seedphrase, as you will see here below.

 ### 3.1.
 Algorithm